 On 1 October 1946, the Main Ordnance Depot Bulk Stores located in Linton Camp was formally reformed as No 2 Ordnance Depot.
-In addition to responsibility for units based in the Linton area, the new Depot would also assume responsibility for the Main Ordnance Depot Sub Units based in Waiouru Camp.
-The Suggested establishment as September 1946 was;
+In addition to responsibility for units based in the Linton area, the new Depot assumed responsibility for the Main Ordnance Depot Subunits based in Waiouru Camp.
+The Suggested establishment as September 1946 was.

-Over the next 40 years, No 2 Ordnance Sub-Depot would remain as the resident Ordnance unit in Linton Camp, undergoing the following name changes until the disestablishment of the RNZAOC in 1996;
+Over the next 40 years, No 2 Ordnance Sub-Depot remained as the resident Ordnance unit in Linton Camp, undergoing the following name changes until the disestablishment of the RNZAOC in 1996.

 - Central Districts Ordnance Depot, 1948 to 1968

 - 2 Central Ordnance Depot, 1968 to 1979